arrow-kt/arrow-website/content/docs/learn/typed-errors/from-either-to-raise.md

-Arrow provides different builders for different return types (`either`, `option`, `result`), but regardless of the one you choose you always use `bind` for the injection phase.
+Arrow provides different builders for different return types (`either`, `option`, `result`), but regardless of the one you choose you always use `bind` at every step with potential failure.

 :::info Why "Raise DSL"?